Skip to content

 Space requirement

 PTACs are typically installed below a window or along an exterior-facing wall of the room.
-This takes up space and detracts from the aesthetics of the room.
+This takes up space and can detract from the aesthetics of the room.

 1. BTU capacity